DylanFinally/Credit-Growth-the-Yield-Curve-and-Financial-Crisis-Prediction-A-Simple-Replication/README.md

 To see the dataset with which the authors were working, please see: https://www.macrohistory.net/database/

-This work is strictly a simple replication attempt to practice coding with random forests and experimental trees.
+Before this, I had not worked with python.
+This work is strictly a simple replication attempt to practice coding with random forests and experimental trees and could offer fellow newcomers useful information through which to learn python.